markon/big-nerd-ranch-android-programming-2nd/CriminalIntent-13.2/README.md

-This folder contains the solutions for the CriminalIntent challenge in Chapter 13 ( Deleting Crimes ).
+This folder contains the solutions for the CriminalIntent challenge in Chapter 13 ( Plural String Resources).